Alluxio/alluxio/docs/en/operation/Metrics-System.md

 alluxio.metrics.sink.graphite.period=10
 ```

-Save the file and restart Alluxio, and metrics will be collected by the chosen monitoring software.
+Save the file and restart Alluxio, and metrics will be visible in Graphite.

 ### Grafana

 Install Grafana using the instructions [here](https://grafana.com/docs/installation/).

-Once Grafana is installed and running you can go to [http://localhost:3000](http://localhost:3000) to open the webapp.
+Once Grafana is installed and running you can go to [http://localhost:3000](http://localhost:3000) to open Grafana's webaUI.
-After the webapp is opened a datasource needs to be added.
+After the webUI is opened a datasource needs to be added.
 The datasource will be the monitoring software
 that was set up earlier.

-For a Prometheus datasource enter the URL as `http://localhost:9090` and set `Server Access` to `Browse`.
-Next, set
-the scrape interval to 5 seconds.
-This is how long in between Grafana waits before collecting data again.

-For a Graphite datasource enter the URL as `http://localhost:` and set `Server Access` to `Browse`.
-Next, set the
-Graphite version to the version of Graphite you downloaded.
+Adding Graphite as a datasource in Grafana is simple and requires a few steps since Graphite is a supported datasource
+in Grafana.
+First enter the HTTP url as the URL used to access Graphite's webUI.
+By default this will be `http://localhost`.
+Next set the `HTTP Access` to `Browser`.
+Finally set `Version` under `Graphite Details` to your version of Graphite.
+This
+controls what functions are available when making queries through Graphite.

 Grafana should be set up and connected to Alluxio.
 You can create queries to visualize any of the
 metrics that Alluxio collects.
 For a guide on using Grafana read the docs [here](https://grafana.com/docs/v4.3/guides/getting_started).

+### Querying

+With Graphite configured with Alluxio and also linked to Grafana, queries can be created in a Grafana dashboard to
+display Alluxio's metrics.
+Querying Graphite is very similar to navigating a file path, and is user friendly.
+For help on creating graphite queries check [here](https://grafana.com/docs/features/datasources/graphite/).

+Graphite queries also have a wildcard label (annotated with the `*` icon).
+When used the wildcard label will display all
+possible metrics on the Grafana panel.
+There are also functions which allow metrics to be combined, calculated,
+filtered, and sorted. when combined with the wildcard label, metrics can be manipulated in various ways.

-Grafana templates for either Prometheus or Graphite can be founf at `/alluxio/integration/grafana`.
+An example Grafana template for Alluxio's metrics can be found at `/alluxio/integration/grafana`.
+This template displays
+the majority of Alluxio's metrics, and only scratches the surface of Graphite's capabilities.